Kinning Park: Sport

 It also incorporates some of the most football-obsessed public houses in Glasgow, almost all of them favouring the nearby Rangers.
 Rangers once played at the Kinning Park ground in West Scotland Street from 1876 to 1887 after which they moved to the first Ibrox.
 The ground was first used in 1849 by Clydesdale Cricket Club who moved to their current Titwood ground in 1876.
 The cricketers played cricket in summer and the new sport of football in winter.
 Clydesdale of Kinning Park contested the very first Scottish Cup Final in 1874 against Queens Park but lost 2–0 at the first Hampden Park.
 The 1881 Scottish Cup Final and replay, in which Queen's Park beat Dumbarton, were played at the Kinning Park football ground.
 The site of the ground is now covered by the eastbound carriageway of the M8 motorway just to the south of the present Lambhill Quadrant.

 M8 motorway

 The route of the M8 motorway through Kinning Park was first proposed in Glasgow Corporation's "Bruce Plan" in 1945.
 The eventual building of the motorway during 1970-76 demolished a large part of the old district and displaced many residents to other areas of Glasgow or to new towns further afield.

 Notable people

 The singer Mary Lee was born in 1921 in a Kinning Park tenement flat.

+The rock singer Alex Harvey (born 1935) of The Sensational Alex Harvey Band grew up in Durham Street in Kinning Park.
+His younger brother Les Harvey was also a musician, who formed a band called the Kinning Park Ramblers with Maggie Bell.
+They later became successful as Stone the Crows.
+Les died aged only 27 in a tragic electrocution accident after touching an ungrounded, live microphone while on stage with Stone the Crows in Swansea on 3 May 1972.